Cracked Pipe Repair in Ohio, Kentucky & Indiana

 The trenchless pipe lining process is based on the simple concept of rehabilitating pipes from the inside out.
 It involves applying a specially designed pipe liner to the inside surface of the cracked and damaged pipe using existing access points.
 The liner molds itself to the existing pipe, sealing off any cracks, and then hardens place, providing a brand new and seamless inner pipe surface.

-Trenchless pipe lining is a dependable way to get your cracked sewer and/or waste water pipes repaired with a much shorter turnaround time and far less hassle.
+Trenchless pipe lining is a dependable way to get your cracked sewer or wastewater pipes repaired with a much shorter turnaround time and far less hassle.
 Best of all, the lining is seamless and has a life cycle of at least 50 years, meaning peace of mind for you and the next generation – or two.

-As the Cincinnati tri-state area’s trenchless repair specialist, CME Sewer Repair & Pipe Lining can rehabilitate any variety of residential, commercial, municipal or industrial pipes.
-Call us today to put an end to your cracked and damaged pipe headaches and restore your flow.
+As the Cincinnati tri-state area’s trenchless sewer repair specialist, CME Pipe Lining can rehabilitate any variety of residential, commercial, municipal or industrial pipes.
+Contact our team of experts online or call us at 513-672-8302 today to put an end to your cracked and damaged pipe headaches and restore your flow.